Why I love this apple tart recipe

 Dairy Free Tip: Not all alcohol is dairy free.
 Please make sure you’re choosing brands that aren’t processed using milk products.
 I normally reference this site’s database to see if the product I’m looking for is vegan, or to see if there’s a safe alternative.
 This is a great please to search for vegan friendly alcohol.
 Another option is to contact the brand directly to ask if they use milk.

-How to make an easy puff pastry tart
+How to make puff pastry apple tarts

 I made these apple tarts with frozen puff pastry, because no one really wants to make puff pastry, and Cortland apples that we picked a few weeks ago with this recipe in mind.